AdobeXD/plugin-samples/reference/scenegraph.md

 ellipse.stroke = new Color("red");
 ```

-To modify an existing stroke, always be sure to re-invoke ths `stroke` setter rather than just changing the Color object's properties inline.
+To modify an existing stroke, always be sure to re-invoke the `stroke` setter rather than just changing the Color object's properties inline.
 See ["Properties with object values"](../index.md#object-value-properties).

 * * *